ExpediaGroup/kubernetes-sidecar-injector/README.md

     ```bash
     ./deployment/kubectl/deploy.sh
     ```

     or using helm

     ```bash
     helm init
-    helm install --name haystack-agent-webhook ./deployment/helm
+    helm install --name kubernetes-sidecar-injector-webhook ./deployment/helm
     ```

+2. The command above installs the webhook and a map of named sidecars to be injected.
+One can find the map in [this config map file in kubectl folder](deployment/kubectl/sidecar-configmap.yaml) or [this configmap in helm folder](deployment/helm/templates/sidecar-configmap.yaml).
+In these files only one sidecar named `haystack-agent`has been configured.

-2. Apply the label `haystack-sidecar-injector=enabled` in the namespaces where the sidecar injection should be considered.
+3. Apply the label `kubernetes-sidecar-injector: enabled` in the namespaces where the sidecar injection should be considered.
 [This sample](sample/namespace-label.yaml) file applies the label mentioned to _default_ namespace

-3. Add the annotation `sidecar-injector.expedia.com/inject: yes` in pod spec to inject the side car.
-[This sample spec](sample/echo-server.yaml#L12) shows the annotation added to a pod spec.
+4. Add an annotation `sidecar-injector.expedia.com/inject`  with name of the sidecar to inject in pod spec where sidecar needs to be injected.
+[This sample spec](sample/echo-server.yaml#L12) shows such an annotation added to a pod spec to inject `haystack-agent`.

 ### Kubectl deployment files

 Lets go over the files in the __deployment/kubectl__ folder.

 1. __sidecar-configmap.yaml__:  This file contains two _configmap_ entries.
-First one, _haystack-sidecar-configmap_ contains the haystack-agent sidecar container to be injected and the second one, _haystack-agent-conf-configmap_ contains a configuration file that is used by haystack-agent sidecar.
+First one, _haystack-sidecar-configmap_ contains a map of named sidecar containers to be injected.
+In this case, we have only one named sidecar called `hatrack-agent`.
+Second one _haystack-agent-conf-configmap_ contains a configuration file that is used by haystack-agent sidecar.

-    _Though this file carries haystack-agent, one can replace this with_ __any sidecar to be injected__.
+    _Though this file carries only haystack-agent, one can_  __replace this or add more sidecars with to be injected__.

-2. __sidecar-injector-deployment.yaml__: This file deploys _haystack-kube-sidecar-injector_ pod and _haystack-kube-sidecar-injector-svc_ service.
+2. __sidecar-injector-deployment.yaml__: This file deploys _kubernetes-sidecar-injector_ pod and _kubernetes-sidecar-injector-svc_ service.
 This is the mutating webhook admission controller service.
 This is invoked by kebernetes while creating a new pod with the pod spec that is being created.
 That allows this webhook to inspect and make a decision on whether to inject the sidecar or not.
 This webhook checks for two conditions to determine whether to inject a sidecar or not
-    1. __Namespace check__:  Sidecar injection will be attempted _only_ if the the pod is being created in a namespace with the label `haystack-sidecar-injector=enabled` __and__  the namespace is NOT `kube-system` or `kube-public`
+    1. __Namespace check__:  Sidecar injection will be attempted _only_ if the the pod is being created in a namespace with the label `kubernetes-sidecar-injector: enabled` __and__  the namespace is NOT `kube-system` or `kube-public`

-    2. __Annotation check__: Sidecar inkection will be attempted _only_ if the pod being created carries an annotation `sidecar-injector.expedia.com/inject: yes`
+    2. __Annotation check__: Sidecar inkection will be attempted _only_ if the pod being created carries an annotation `sidecar-injector.expedia.com/inject`.
+Value of this annotation will be used to locate the sidecar to be injected from the configmap in _sidecar-configmap.yaml_.

+       __Note__: One can have a __comma separated list of sidecar names__ if more than one sidecar needs to be injected

 3. __create-server-cert.sh__: Mutating webhook admission controllers need to listen on `https (TLS)`.
 This script generates a key, a certificate request and gets that request signed by Kubernetes CA. i.e., produces a signed certificate and deploys it as a kubernets secret to be used by the service defined in #2